rollup/rollup/docs/plugin-development/index.md

 the source will be `"../bar.js"`.

 The `importer` is the fully resolved id of the importing module.
 When resolving entry points, importer will usually be `undefined`.
 An exception here are entry points generated via [`this.emitFile`](#this-emitfile) as here, you can provide an `importer` argument.

+The `importerAttributes` is the import attributes of the importing module.
+When resolving entry points, importerAttributes will usually be `undefined`.

 For those cases, the `isEntry` option will tell you if we are resolving a user defined entry point, an emitted chunk, or if the `isEntry` parameter was provided for the [`this.resolve`](#this-resolve) context function.